awsdocs/amazon-polly-developer-guide/doc_source/examples-android.md

 The following example uses the Android SDK for Amazon Polly to read the specified text using a voice selected from a list of voices\.

 The code shown here covers the major tasks but does not handle errors\.
-For the complete code, see the [AWS SDK for Android Amazon Polly demo](https://github.com/awslabs/aws-sdk-android-samples/tree/master/PollyDemo)\.
+For the complete code, see the [AWS Mobile SDK for Android Amazon Polly demo](https://github.com/awslabs/aws-sdk-android-samples/tree/master/PollyDemo)\.

 **Initialize**

 ```
 // Cognito pool ID.
 Pool needs to be unauthenticated pool with